tts-tcq-2024/paradigm-shift-in-c-Sharath-S-T/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+## Extending and Refactoring

+This exercise is about extending functionality.
+Work on the repository from your previous assignment to extend it (see extensions below).
+Often, code becomes more complex while extending it.
+The 'cleanliness' of the code goes down.

+The skill of refactoring keeps the code clean and fresh.

+This assignment is a continuation in the Paradigm Shift.